matoanbach/RHCSA/RHCSA Exam Labs/Module 2 RHCSA Exam Tasks/Lesson 14 - Practice Exam.md

     - A volume with the name `vglabs` is created and uses the LVM partition that was created in the previous taks.
     - The volume group uses a physical extent size of 2MiB.
     - A logical volume with the name `lvlabs` is created.
 It uses `50%` of disk space available in the volume group.

+## Task 7: Managing Filesystems
+- Create and mount filesystems on the previously create devices, meeting the following requirements:
+    - The partition uses the XFS filesystem.
+It is mounted persistently by using its UUID on the directory `/data`
+    - The logical volume uses the Ext4 filesystem and is mounted persistently on the directory `/files`

+- Use `/etc/fstab` for the persistent mounting, do NOT use systemd mounts.
+- Use the systemd mount that is provided by a default installation to mount the `/tmp` directory persistently using the tmpfs driver.
+This mount should not be seen in `/etc/fstab`.